Recovering, identifying, and interpreting human remains from criminal and humanitarian contexts.

 - Forensic archaeology – Dr Borrini

-Our osteology lab is equipped with anthropometric instruments, casting devices, digital X-ray and 3D laser scanning equipment.
+Our osteology lab houses significant skeletal collections from Poulton and Gloucester Medieval Archaeological sites.
+In addition, is equipped with anthropometric instruments, casting devices, digital X-ray and NOMAD portable X-ray, 3D microscope, 3D laser scanning equipment and 3D printers.

 The new Life Sciences Building includes state of the art facilities for forensic biology analysis, including the Low Copy Number (LCN) laboratories for DNA work and the High Performance Liquid Chromatography Analytical and Prep Room.